[Estimated time to read: 9 minutes]

 Our fees are detailed in plain English here.
-But as stated, our review service is free and commitment free.

 And you certainly don’t have to choose to work with us – but it’s important to know that any professional financial advisory or investment management service is always going to be fee charging.